sourcegraph/handbook/content/product-engineering/engineering/enablement/frontend-platform/index.md

    - Sourcegraph application homepage
    - Support and enable other teams in all of the above.

+We also maintain the [canonical list(s) of frontend devs at Sourcegraph](../../frontend-devs.md) and host the [Frontend Crew meeting](https://calendar.google.com/event?action=TEMPLATE&tmeid=bTkzZGQ0cjc2aWJzbDIwZm05bWZldm1vY2pfMjAyMTEyMDJUMTYwMDAwWiBwYXRyaWNrQHNvdXJjZWdyYXBoLmNvbQ&tmsrc=patrick%40sourcegraph.com&scp=ALL).

 ## Contact

 - #frontend-platform channel or @frontendplatform in Slack.